About Cauldron VTT

 Rule systems

 There are a lot of role playing game systems.
 I think Dungeons & Dragons is one of the more well known systems.
-It's the system that I play, so that's of course the system I implemented in Cauldron.
-However, during development of Cauldron, me and my group also started playing Cyberpunk Red and Dune.
-I have no intention to implement a lot of other rule systems, but I'm trying to keep Cauldron useful for other rule systems.
-Therefore, I kept the support for Dungeons & Dragons 5E to a bare minimum.
-You can simply do manual in-game dice rolling for other rule systems.
-After all, that's what every rule system needs.
-The roll of a dice.
+It's the system that I play, so that's of course the system I implemented in Cauldron first.
+However, during development of Cauldron, me and my group also started playing other rule systems, like Cyberpunk Red.
+Other people started using Cauldron, using other rule systems.
+I therefore also implemented some of the more used other rule systems.
+In like with Cauldron's design principle, I only implemented what's needed to make using such rule system within Cauldron VTT a bit more easy.
+The currently supported rule systems are:

 I hope you like what I've made.
 You can take a look at the screenshots to get an impression of what Cauldron has to offer.
 If you want to try it yourself, use one of the available demo accounts and take control of one of the characters in the demo game.
 When you log in, an online manual is available to get you started.
 Have fun!